vectoritc/bpmn-studio/dev_tooling/scripts/generate_changelog/README.md

 bash generate_release_markdown_file.sh v4.0.0 v4.0.1
 ```

-## Get the merge commits for the release
+## Get the Merge Commits for the Release

 This will create a `merge_commits_of_release.txt` file in your current working
 directory.